About REGENEXX SD PROCEDURES

-We provide Stem Cell Therapy using a person's own bone marrow to provide symptom relief and functional improvement.
+We provide Regenexx SD procedures using a person's own bone marrow to provide symptom relief and functional improvement.
 We use a specialized technique to remove bone marrow from the patient’s hip bone.
-This bone marrow contains a myriad of growth factors and mesenchymal stem cells.
+This bone marrow contains a myriad of growth factors and bone marrow concentrate.
 Once harvested, the bone marrow is filtered, then concentrated in an FDA-approved device, and finally injected into the patient’s area of damage with ultrasound guidance for precise placement.
 This treatment uses the body’s own repair mechanisms and growth factors to promote healing, improve function, and provide pain relief.
 Generally speaking, this treatment appears to be more effective for more advanced joint or tendon degeneration and is a good next step if platelet-rich plasma therapy (PRP) is not successful.

-Not all patients are candidates for stem cell injection therapy.
+Not all patients are candidates for the Regenexx SD treatment.
 Schedule a consultation today to find out whether you are a candidate.

 Cellular Therapy Reviews